chaofengc/IQA-PyTorch/README.md

 | Aesthetic IQA | `nima`, `nima-vgg16-ava`      |

 Notes:
+- **Results of all retrained models are normalized to [0, 1] and change to higher better for convenience.**
 - Due to optimized training process, performance of some retrained approaches may be higher than original paper.
 - Results of KonIQ-10k, AVA are both tested with official split.
 - NIMA is only applicable to AVA dataset now.
 We use `inception_resnet_v2` for default `nima`.